 What are the most important factors to consider when choosing a career?
-It’s a complicated question, but it’s imperative to ask yourself the following: Should I follow my passion or whatever will make me the most money?
+It’s a complicated question, but it’s imperative to ask yourself the following: Should I follow my passion?
+Or should I do whatever will earn me the most money?

 So which is the better option?

 Like most things in life, it’s a gradient; there are no hard lines.
 There world is not black and white – more like shades of gray.
 There are many pros and cons to take into account.

 Unfortunately, details are lacking in this binary paradigm, so let’s take these two bits of career advice and put them under a microscope for some much needed scrutiny.

 Career choice can be classified into three types – what I call the 3 P’s:

 Profitability – Do what brings in the money